yawboafo/FlightSchedule/README.md

 # FlightSchedule
-Get Flight schedule using Lufthansa developer API
+Get Flight schedule using Lufthansa developer API, Showing the origin and destination of the flight on a map upon selection of a schedule And connect them with a polyline.

 ## Architecture
 1. MVVM - C